fepitre/qubes-builderv2/README.md

   - `branch: str` --- git branch (default: master).
   - `maintainers: List[str]` --- List of extra fingerprint allowed for signature verification of git commit and tag.

+- `skip-git-fetch: bool` --- When set, do not update already downloaded git repositories (those in `sources` artifacts dir).
+New components are still fetched (once).
+Useful when doing development builds from non-default branches, local modifications etc.

 - `artifacts-dir: str` --- Path to artifacts directory.

 - `plugins-dirs: List[str]` --- List of path to plugin directory.
 By default, the local plugins directory is prepended to the list.